"Work in the invisible world at least as hard as you do in the visible."

 Seeing our world in such peril, we frantically search for ways to act to help the plight of humankind.

 Certainly there is much we can do in the physical world:

-Keep ourselves informed
+Keep ourselves informed and help inform others

 Encourage those speaking out for liberty and justice

 But we must not forget that we live in two worlds simultaneously: the physical and the spiritual.

 A hundred years from now it will be vitally important what we did in the spiritual realm--as well as what we accomplished in our earthly existence.

 "You're from a country

 yet your best guess is